Interpreting GFlowNets for Drug Discovery: What probes can and cannot show: Sparse Autoencoder Analysis

 \subsection{Sparsity Analysis}

-The SAE learns a sparse and selective latent representation in which most factors activate for only a small subset of molecules.
+The MLP-SAE learns a sparse and selective latent representation in which most factors activate for only a small subset of molecules.
 This pattern indicates that each factor captures a specific and localized chemical feature rather than a broad or entangled signal.
 A few factors show higher activation frequency, reflecting more general physicochemical dimensions such as polarity or size.
-Overall, the sparsity distribution confirms that the autoencoder recovers compact and chemically meaningful components from SynFlowNet embeddings.
+Overall, the sparsity distribution shows that the autoencoder yields a compact, property-associated factorization of the embedding.